Ny Carlsberg Vej

 Ny Carlsberg Vej is a street in the Vesterbro district of Copenhagen, Denmark.
 It runs from Sønder Boulevard in the east to the point where Pile Allé turns into Valby Langgade at the southeastern corner of the park Søndermarken in the west.
 The last cobbled part of the street passes through the Carlsberg neighbourhood.
-This section of the street is spanned by the Dipylon Building and the Elephant Tower, both of which were designed by Vilhelm Dahlerup in the ornate Historicist style andare among the most iconic buildings of the former Carlsberg brewery site.
+This section of the street is spanned by the Dipylon Building and the Elephant Tower, both of which were designed by Vilhelm Dahlerup in the ornate Historicist style and are among the most iconic buildings of the former Carlsberg brewery site.

 History

 Bakkegårdsvej

 The road section from Enghavevej to Valby Langgade was created in around 1859 and was then known as Bakkegårdsvej.
 It was named for the property Bakkegården (The Hill Farm) at the western end of the street.
 The property had since the construction of Ny Bakkegård (New Hill Farm) on Rahbeks Allé also been known as Gamle Bakkegård (Old Hill Farm).

 The new road passed through open farmland.
 One of the first buildings along the road was Adolphs Cikoriefabrik, a chickory factory, at the corner of Vesterfælledvej.
 A brickyard was located on the other side of the road.

 Back in 1847, J. C. Jacobsen had established his Carlsberg Brewery on a site to the south of Bakkegården.
 In 1870 the brewery was extended with an annexed brewery, which was leased by J. C. Jacobsen's son Carl Jacobsen after disagreements with his father.